gtaylormb/opl3_fpga/README.md

 =========
 ## News
 2024-4-4
-* I changed up the top level interface to better match the real chip and make it easier to integrate into other projects.
+* I changed up the top level interface/bus protocol to better match the real chip and make it easier to integrate into other projects.
 The register map is now internal instead of an external AXI version.
-Clock domain cross logic is included to go between CPU and OPL3.
-This along with some significant internal logic reduction work has massively cut down the area.
+Clock domain crossing logic is included to go between CPU and OPL3.
+This along with significant internal logic reduction work has massively cut down the area.
 LUT utilization was reduced by 50%, registers by 58%.
 The design also now requires Vivado/Vitis 2023.2; the integration is a lot cleaner and there's way less files in the repo now.
 I have some ideas to get the area down further.
+There's also some bug fixes regarding rhythm and timers/irq are now properly implemented (but still optional).

 2019-11-7
 * The OPL2 subset of OPL3_FPGA was converted to Verilog by Magnus Karlsson, and then ported to the Panologic thin client (a Spartan-3E based board) by Skip Hansen.
 The project can be found here: https://github.com/skiphansen/panog1_opl3